ANISIMOV-STUDIO/IOT_App/lib/presentation/widgets/common/visual_polish/README.md

 # Visual Polish Components

-A collection of premium UI components with animations, hover effects, and responsive design for the HVAC Control mobile application.
+A collection of premium UI components with animations, hover effects, and responsive design for the BREEZ Home mobile application.

 ## Architecture